What Are Merchant Account Fees

 Some of them include:

-• Monthly or annual fee – Some providers will charge you a monthly or annual fee for the use of their service or software.
+• Monthly or Annual Fee – Some providers will charge you a monthly or annual fee for the use of their service or software.
 This charge will often be a small percentage of the revenue you get from credit card transactions.

-• Monthly minimum fee – Some payment processors will expect you to pay a certain amount of processing fee monthly.
+• Monthly Minimum Fee – Some payment processors will expect you to pay a certain amount of processing fee monthly.
 If you don’t reach the provided threshold, the provider will charge you the difference.

-• Statement fee – The statement fee covers the cost of printing and mailing you a hard copy of your credit card monthly statement.
+• Statement Fee – The statement fee covers the cost of printing and mailing you a hard copy of your credit card monthly statement.
 You can easily do away with this fee by requesting an online statement.

-• Payment gateway fee – Some merchant account providers will charge you a fee for using their gateway to process online transactions.
-Other providers use third party services and may pass on the gateway fee to you
+• Payment Gateway Fee – Some merchant account providers will charge you a fee for using their gateway to process online transactions.
+Other providers use third-party services and may pass on the gateway fee to you

 Situational Merchant Account Fees

-Situational merchant account fees are incidental fees that you pay in certain cases.
-The most common ones are highlighted below.
+Situational merchant account fees meaning, & actual fees can be related to incidental fees that you pay in certain cases.

-• Address verification system (AVS) fee – If the merchant service provider feels the need to verify your address or ZIP code with the card issuing bank due to security reasons, then you’re charged a fee to enable this transaction.
+• Address Verification System (AVS) fee – If the merchant service provider feels the need to verify your address or ZIP code with the card issuing bank due to security reasons, then you’re charged a fee to enable this transaction.
 The address verification system fee is often $0.01 for every transaction

-• PIN debit transaction fee – Sometimes you’ll be required to enter your debit card PIN for a transaction to be processed.
+• PIN Debit Transaction Fee – Sometimes you’ll be required to enter your debit card PIN for a transaction to be processed.
 Once such a transaction is processed, you’re charged this flat rate fee

-• Chargeback fee– If a customer successfully disputes an item on their statement, you’ll be charged chargeback fees by the credit card network to cover the transaction
+• Chargeback Fee– If a customer successfully disputes an item on their statement, you’ll be charged chargeback fees by the credit card network to cover the transaction

-• Retrieval request fee – In case a customer enlists a card issuing bank to investigate a transaction on their monthly statement that they seem not to remember, the issuing bank will charge you a small fee to facilitate the investigation.
+• Retrieval Request Fee – In case a customer enlists a card issuing bank to investigate a transaction on their monthly statement that they seem not to remember, the issuing bank will charge you a small fee to facilitate the investigation.

-• Batch fee – Each time you settle a large transaction, you’re charged a small fee for it
+• Batch Fee – Each time you settle a large transaction, you’re charged a small fee for it

-• Application fee – Some merchant service providers will charge you an application or set-up fee.
+• Application Fee – Some merchant service providers will charge you an application or set-up fee.
 However, most providers don’t charge this fee.

-• Voice authorization fee – This fee applies when a merchant has to call the card issuing bank help desk to authorize a given transaction due to security reasons.
+• Voice Authorization Fee – This fee applies when a merchant has to call the card issuing bank help desk to authorize a given transaction due to security reasons.

-• Termination fee – If you terminate your account before the agreed period, you may be charged an early cancellation fee
+• Termination Fee – If you terminate your account before the agreed period, you may be charged an early cancellation fee

-• PCI non-validation fee – A credit card processor will usually give you 90 days to become PCI compliant.
+• PCI Non-Validation Fee – A credit card processor will usually give you 90 days to become PCI compliant.
 In case you aren’t compliant by the end of the given period, the processor will start charging you the PCI non-compliance or non-validation fee.

-Fees That Are Red Flags
+Fees that Are Red Flags

+Some unethical processors will make up their fees or even add some hidden fees to your cost.
 Ensure you carefully read and understand all the fees included and the terms and conditions before signing a contract with any merchant account provider.

 Some of the fees that are red flags include:

-• Integrity fees – Also referred to as ERF, this is a fee that should only be charged when you don’t follow the credit card transaction rules, or you don’t meet the requirements for the credit card authorization type
+• Integrity Fees – Also referred to as ERF, this is a fee that should only be charged when you don’t follow the credit card transaction rules, or you don’t meet the requirements for the credit card authorization type

 Merchant account costs

 Not all businesses are created equal.
 This means that the merchant card fees you pay may not be similar to what other businesses pay.
+However, with the help of this guide, you should be able to determine the credit card processing fees that apply to your business.
+Hopefully, you are also aware of the red flag fees to look out for.

 Ensure before you sign your contract, you are aware of the fees your provider is charging you, why they’re charging you, and how they calculate the fees they’re charging you.

+In closing, credit card merchant fees shouldn’t be confusing.
+When choosing your provider, go for a company you can trust.
 While most merchant services providers add unnecessary fees to your already inflated merchant account cost, you can trust eMerchant Authority to be transparent with our costs.
 We don’t charge any of the red flag fees explained above.
+Besides, since we endeavour to create long-lasting relationships with our customers, we give you a detailed breakdown of the cost you’ll pay for our merchant account services.

 We also advise our customers on how they can lower their merchant account fees in instances where they feel the cost is too high.